CaptainMidnite/GitHub-Repo-Downloader-AutoIt/README.md

 					Description: 	**GUI** Downloads a list of members repos and creates batch file to use to download them and excute this batch file if requested.
 The items below describe each of the input boxes and radio buttons available on the GUI, for info on the functions that are ran within the GUI please see next section below for details.
-					Web Address			=	Main web address of user (i.e. https://github.com/google) Project Name		=	Name of project to be created will also use as part of directory name (i.e. Google_GitHub_Source) Destination			=	Destination Directory where the project will be stored (i.e. C:\Users) Build Only			=	Will only create the Project Directory and the inital batch file to download the repos for user to run later
+					$Web Address:			Main web address of user (i.e. https://github.com/google)
+					$Project Name:			Name of project to be created will also use as part of directory name (i.e. Google_GitHub_Source)
+					$Destination:			Destination Directory where the project will be stored (i.e. C:\Users)
+					$Build Only:				Will only create the Project Directory and the inital batch file to download the repos for user to run later
-					Build and Execute	=	Will do the same as Build And will Start Running the Batch File after build is complete
+					$Build and Execute:		Will do the same as Build And will Start Running the Batch File after build is complete

 ==========================================================================================================================================================
  Script Function:	GitHubRepos - V2.0